cake-contrib/Cake.EntityFrameworkCore/docs/ef-reference.md

----
-Order: 2
-Title: ef cli Reference (dotnet ef)
+# ef cli Reference (dotnet ef)
----

 The **ef.dll** utility for enabling, adding, scripting, and applying migrations from assemblies.

-Below is a summary of the commands available and used in this Cake.EntityFramework6 plugin.
+Below is a summary of the commands available and used in this <code>Cake.EntityFrameworkCore</code> plugin.

 ```powershell
                      _/\__